lukanovak93/search-engine/README.md

 Search engine made to query terms in documents and rank the result documents based on their TF-IDF value.

 ## Setup
+Clone this repository.
+Then type:

+`cd search-engine`

+Give the setup script executable permission by typing:

+`chmod +x setup.sh`

-Run this command in terminal to install everything needed for search-engine to work:
+Then run setup script to install everything needed for search-engine to work:

 `sudo ./setup.sh`